datahub-project/datahub/metadata-ingestion/docs/sources/snowflake/snowflake_pre.md

 The details of each granted privilege can be viewed in [snowflake docs](https://docs.snowflake.com/en/user-guide/security-access-control-privileges.html).
 A summarization of each privilege, and why it is required for this connector:

-- `operate` is required on warehouse to execute queries
+- `operate` is required only to start the warehouse.
+  If the warehouse is already running during ingestion or has auto-resume enabled, this permission is not required.
 - `usage` is required for us to run queries using the warehouse
 - `usage` on `database` and `schema` are required because without it tables and views inside them are not accessible.
 If an admin does the required grants on `table` but misses the grants on `schema` or the `database` in which the table/view exists then we will not be able to get metadata for the table/view.
 - If metadata is required only on some schemas then you can grant the usage privilieges only on a particular schema like